100 Notable alumni of

 -

 Jae-Beom Takata, known professionally as Brian Tee, is an American actor.
-Born in Okinawa, Tee emigrated to California when he was 2 years old.
+Born in Okinawa, Tee immigrated with his family to California when he was 2 years old.
 He attended the University of California and began pursuing his television career.
 His first appearance on the small screen came in 2000 when he had a small role on the television series The Pretender.
 He went on to appear in the television series Entourage, Grey's Anatomy, and had a recurring role on Zoey 101.
-In 2015, Tee joined the cast of the NBC medical drama Chicago Med as Dr. Ethan Choi.
+From 2015 to 2022, Tee starred in the first eight seasons of NBC medical drama Chicago Med as Dr. Ethan Choi.

 -